-Latch-hook Rug Canvas
+Use a Latch-hook Rug Canvas

-For a 3′ X 5′ t-shirt rug, I estimated that I needed at least 14,000 strips which boiled down to about 80 large or x-large t-shirts (see below to figure out how may t-shirts you need for your rug).
-I sought-out garage sale t-shirts that had minimal graphics in shades of green or any light color (white, tan, gray, blue) that would easily take on fabric dye.
-Wash and dry all shirts before cutting to ensure there’s no shrinkage later and they’ll be prepped to take on fabric dye.
+For a 3′ X 5′ t-shirt rug, I estimated that I needed at least 14,000 strips, which boiled down to about 80 large or x-large t-shirts.
+See below to figure out how many t-shirts you need for your rug.
+I sought-out garage sale and thrift store t-shirts that had minimal graphics in shades of green or any light color that would easily take on fabric dye.
+All shirts were washed and dried before cutting to ensure there would be no shrinkage later, and they’d be prepped to take on fabric dye.

 How many t-shirt strips for a t-shirt rug?